jacksight/xina520_official_jailbreak/FIXES.md

 # Using Sileo: Xina Beta 4 (or above), why can't I get the Filza dependencies from the Procursus repo?
 - Please install the Filza File Manager IPA from here: [TIGI Software Website](https://www.tigisoftware.com/default/?p=439)
-- Please install the Filza File Manager tweak from this repo: [Amy's Unclutter Repo](https://unclutter.anamy.gay/)
+- Please install the Filza File Manager tweak from this repo: [RepoUnclutter Repo](https://unclutter.anamy.gay/)

 # TrollStore downgraded to 1.3.5, what do I do?
 - Update TrollStore through the app: Open TrollStore → Tap "Update TrollStore to x.x.x"